John-Abbott-College/6P3-Notes/labs/bash-better/index.md

 - Keeping your `git` repo confidently in sync across many machines and in the face of changing upstream
     1. Set up a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for using `git` outside of VSCode
     1. Use [`pass`](https://www.passwordstore.org/) to securely store and access your GitHub personal access token
-    1. Use `git` on the command line to keep your `instructions` branch in sync with the lab upstream
+    1. Use `git` on the command line to manage your repository branches
-    1. Use `git` to keep your `lab-1` branch up to date when new `instructions` arrive
 - Taking advantage of bash **text-processing** utilities to create beautiful and useful scripts.
     1. Solve a few more levels of bandit
     1. Review/write bash scripts for reusing useful text-processing command patterns